 Difficult but not impossible December 12, 2011

-Posted by espainisdifferent in Economy, Politics, Society and Media, Uncategorized.1 comment so far
+Posted by espainisdifferent in Economy, Politics, Society and Media, Uncategorized.

 It has been a very long time since the last time I posted something on this blog.
 Today I am going to write about the mood of the country.
 As everybody knows we are in the midst of the worst capitalist crisis the world has ever suffered since 1929.
 Some countries have gone through it with few scratches but most the economies from many countries are completely battered.
 In the case of this Mediterranean country, called Spain, the fall has been specially pronounced.
 A country which had finally had joined the club of the rich guys in a couple of decades finds that in less than three years –since the credit crunch began in 2008 until the present moment- it has 5 million people unemployed.
 Everything that it had seemed to be achieved suddenly looks like a mere mirage.
 We have gone from a point of over optimism –it was such that our former PM stated that we were on course of surpassing the GDP of France- to a state of helpless despair in the lapse of only three years.
 As you can imagine the psychological impact of these developments on the populations has been massive. (more…)